-When used responsibly, personal loans can help you create and maintain a good credit score.
+When used responsibly, personal loans can be a great tool to help you create and maintain a good credit score.
 There are several factors that influence the determination of your credit score, and making payments on a personal loan can help with some of them.
-Personal loans can help you build credit if you use them to consolidate debt or establish a timely payment history.
-If you decide to use a personal loan to create credit, remember to be aware of the risks involved and compare the quotes of several lenders to ensure you get the cheapest loan possible for your situation.
+Taking out a personal loan can help improve your credit mix.
+Your credit mix refers to the different types of credit accounts you have, including credit cards, loans, mortgages, etc.

+Borrowing can improve your credit mix and expand your lending history, which can improve your credit.
+However, if you pay late or stop making payments, your credit will be affected.
 If your personal loan is reported to credit reporting agencies, the loan could help your credit ratings.
 However, before you apply for a personal loan, it is also important to consider the possible drawbacks.
 Your credit reports show all the loans you are currently using, as well as the required monthly payments.